shopware5/devdocs/source/blog/_posts/2018-01-11-mutation-testing-with-infection.md

 }
 ```

 As we can see the approach from infection with AST is much smaller, easier to read and understand.
-If you need another example to prove the benefits on your own just have a look into the FunctionCall Mutator from [humbug](https://github.com/humbug/humbug/blob/1.0.0-alpha2/src/Mutator/ReturnValue/FunctionCall.php) and [infection](https://github.com/infection/infection/blob/0.2.1/src/Mutator/ReturnValue/FunctionCall.php).
+If you need another example to prove the benefits on your own just have a look into the FunctionCall mutator from [humbug](https://github.com/humbug/humbug/blob/1.0.0-alpha2/src/Mutator/ReturnValue/FunctionCall.php) and [infection](https://github.com/infection/infection/blob/0.2.1/src/Mutator/ReturnValue/FunctionCall.php).

 ## More Mutators

-Infection introduced two more Mutator types instead of humbug.
-The first is the `Function Signature` Mutator.
+Infection has two additional mutator types as humbug.
+The first is the `Function Signature` mutator.
 It will
 change the visibility of a method and change it to protected or private.
 If no error occurs it might be possible to change
 the visibility to a more restricted one.

-Another one is the Loop Mutator.
+Another one is the Loop mutator.
 This mutation changes some special keywords within a loop.
 You can see a table with possible
 changes below:

  Name      | Original                      |    Mutated